dew-uff/versioned-prov/README.md

 PROV-Dictionary|276|212|0|491|244|235|0|45|0|0|0|0
 Mutable-PROV|216|211|41|336|101|210|0|0|134|47|35|8

 The figure below compares the elements of each approach.
-Note that Mutable-PROV does impose an overhead with new relationship, but this overhead is compensated by the smaller number of entities and wasDerivedFrom relationships.
+Note that Mutable-PROV reduces the number of PROV nodes and relationships in comparision to the other approaches, but it does impose an overhead with values and values relationships for all entities.
+Overall, the amount of elements in Mutable-PROV is comparable to the amount of elements in PROV-Dictionary in our example.
+Mutable-PROV has an advantage in algorithms with more data structure updates while PROV-Dictionary han an advantage in algorithms with more simple variables.

 [![Comparison of elements](https://github.com/dew-uff/mutable-prov/raw/master/graphs/comparison.png)](https://github.com/dew-uff/mutable-prov/raw/master/graphs/comparison.svg)